Caterpillar Equipment — Key Facts

 Financing Options for Caterpillar Equipment

-- equipment lenders Services Corp.: Best for new equipment purchases, especially during promotional periods (0% for 48–60 months).
-Apply through your Cat dealer. equipment lenders also does used financing on Cat Certified Used inventory.
+- Caterpillar OEM captive financing: Best for new equipment purchases, especially during promotional periods (0% for 48–60 months).
+Apply through your Cat dealer.
+The captive program also does used financing on Cat Certified Used inventory.

 - Cat Certified Used: Provides better rates than non-certified used Cat.
 Worth paying the slight premium for the Cat Certified Used designation — the warranty and rate benefits typically offset the cost.

-- Independent specialty lenders: Competitive on used Cat (non-certified) and situations where equipment lenders declines.
+- Independent specialty lenders: Competitive on used Cat (non-certified) and situations where the manufacturer's finance arm declines.
 Many independent lenders specifically have CAT model collateral values memorized — they know the residuals well.

 - SBA 7(a) loans: For startup contractors, SBA 7(a) enables financing of Cat equipment when business history is limited.
 Caterpillar's strong brand reassures SBA lenders on collateral risk.